When you find a nursing home for a parent, you think they’ll be safe. However, sometimes the move doesn’t always go as well as you’d hope.

 There are also physical signs, like bruises, cuts, and scratches.
 In cases of sexual abuse, they may have STDs.

 What should I do if I suspect a relative is being abused?

-Tell the staff, administrator or manager.
+Tell the staff, administrator, or manager.
 They should investigate and get back to you.
-If they find there is a problem, they should put a plan in place to prevent future issues, or review their current plans.
+If they find a problem, they should implement a plan to prevent future issues or review their current plans.

 Contact State Regulators

-If you’re not satisfied with the outcome, there are a few state agencies you can contact.
+If you’re not satisfied with the outcome, you can contact a few state agencies.
 The Arizona Department of Health Services Division of Licensing is responsible for care home licensing in the state.
 You’ll find a complaint form here.

 You could also file a complaint with Adult Protective Services (APS).
 This is the agency responsible for preventing vulnerable adults.
 You can file a report online, or call (877)-SOS-ADULT or (877)-767-2385, or (877)-815-8390 (TDD calls).

 When you file a complaint, they will assess it to see if it meets the criteria for abuse/neglect and they’ll send it on to a local APS office for investigation.